 There are many different fixed and adjustable rate loans to choose from, along with terms ranging from 10 to 30 years or more.
 The Consumer Financial Protection Bureau has a helpful guide that explains many of these options and how they can affect the life of your loan.
 It’s important to understand these differences so you can make an informed choice.

 You can also take advantage of mortgage discounts for teachers.
 For example, the Good Neighbor Next Door Sales Program, from the U.S. Department of Housing and Urban Development (HUD), offers discounts of 50% from the list price of a home in certain areas.
-In fact, as an NEA member, you can participate in this program through the First National Bank of Omaha Home Mortgage Program.
 You’ll need to live in the home for a minimum of three years.

 You can also find grants and other financial support specific to your state through the Teacher Next Door program.

 Your best first step: Seek expert advice

 You don’t have to sort through all of this on your own.
 “It’s best to work with a mortgage professional to understand and assess these options,” Gusmus says.
 “Before hiring someone, ask for referrals from family and friends, and then check references.
 This is a big decision and price isn’t the prime factor—trust is.”